-Keeping Informed: Announcements may be made via email (to your student email address) and/or via online teaching platforms this will Moodle learning and in course. we use \ https://moodle.telt.unsw.edu.au/login/index.php.
+Keeping Informed: Announcements may be made via email (to your student email address) and/or via online learning and teaching platforms - in this course, we will use Moodle https://moodle.telt.unsw.edu.au/login/index.php.
 Please note that you will be deemed to have received this information, so you should take careful note of all announcements.
-The Moodle name of this course is: ELEC 4952/9452 Research Thesis/Master Project B T1/2020.
+The Moodle name of this course is: ELEC 4952/9452 Research Thesis/Master Project B T2/2020.